flexigpt/inference-go/README.md

   - reasoning / thinking content,
   - streaming events (text + thinking),
   - usage accounting.
+  - output controls (structured output, verbosity/effort) and tool policies (where supported by provider APIs).

 - Streaming support:
   - Text streaming for all providers that support it.